 What are labels?

-A label is a key-value pair that helps you organize your Google Cloud resources.
+A label is a key-value pair that helps you organize your Google Cloud reCAPTCHA Enterprise keys.
 You can attach a label to each resource, then filter the resources based on their labels.
 Information about labels is forwarded to the billing system, so you can break down your billing charges by label.

 Common uses of labels